To evaluate your body's current store of iron

 A blood sample taken from a vein in your arm

 Iron is an essential nutrient.
 It is needed in small quantities to help form normal red blood cells (RBCs).
 Iron is a critical part of haemoglobin, the protein in red blood cells that binds oxygen in the lungs and releases it as blood travels to other parts of the body.
 Low iron levels can lead to anaemia and the production of RBCs that are small (microcytic) and pale (hypochromic).
 Large quantities of iron can be toxic to the body, and absorption of too much iron over time can lead to the accumulation of iron compounds in organs and tissues.
-This can damage organs such as the liver, heart, and pancreas.
+This can damage organs such as the liver, joints, heart, and pancreas.

 Iron overload may be acute or chronic.
 Acute iron poisoning may occur, especially in children, with the ingestion of iron tablets.
 Chronic overload may be due to excessive intake, hereditary haemochromatosis, multiple blood transfusions or several other conditions.